 Drugs may have a variety of negative side effects, but there is definitely a fine line between a risky drug and a defective drug.
 A defective drug can be defined as a drug that holds multiple severe and deadly side effects that may outweigh the drug’s positive benefits.

 The Federal Drug Administration (FDA) is a government agency that is responsible for regulating the sale of over-the-counter drugs.
-The FDA also ensures that drugs are safe to the general public.
-Nonetheless, thousands of FDA approved drugs are recalled each year.
+The FDA also ensures that drugs are safe for the general public.
+Nonetheless, thousands of FDA-approved drugs are recalled each year.
 These dangerous drugs can inflict serious harm or death to an individual.

 Therefore, you may be wondering how defective drugs are being distributed to the public, even under the watching eye of the FDA.